threedaymonk/lilypond-shamisen/README.md

 ## Usage

+Include shamisen support:

+    \include "shamisen.ly"

 The default staff size is quite small.
-24 is recommended.
-Set this before including `shamisen.ly`:
+Make it bigger if you wish:

     #(set-global-staff-size 24)

-Include shamisen support:

-    \include "shamisen.ly"

 Depending on your system, the default font will not support Japanese.
 If you want to use Japanese in the title or metre, you will need to change it.
 See